Los Angeles Hit and Run Lawyer

 In another case, our client was involved in a rear-end accident.
 He fled the scene and the other driver followed him while calling the police.
 He was eventually pulled over, arrested, and charged with hit and run.
 He paid full restitution, but the other driver was unwilling to sign off on a Civil Compromise.
 Our law firm was able to convince the Judge to grant Judicial Diversion with his only affirmative obligation being that he be recertified for driving by the DMV.

-Our skilled hit and run lawyers provide a free case evaluation to discuss the details of your case and explore your legal options.
+Our skilled hit and run lawyers provide a free immediate response to discuss the details of your case and explore your legal options.
 You can call our criminal law firm at 877-781-1570.

 Related Pages: DUI | First DUI | DUI Defense Strategy | Manslaughter